August Faltin Building

 Over the years, Kendall County has preserved its historical heritage through the preservation of historic buildings and landmarks.
 Many historic sites, such as the Kendall County Courthouse and the Agricultural Heritage Museum, offer visitors a glimpse into the county's past.
 Today, Kendall County continues to thrive as a popular tourist destination, attracting visitors with its scenic beauty, diverse outdoor activities, and a rich cultural heritage.

-This timeline provides a concise overview of the key events in the history of Kendall County, Texas.
+This timeline provides a condensed summary of the historical journey of Kendall County, Texas.